Jonathan2251/lbd/source/funccall.rst

 CCInfo(CallConv,..., ArgLocs, ...) to get outgoing arguments information before enter **“for loop”*.
-They're almost same in **“for loop”** with LowerFormalArguments(), except LowerCall() creates store DAG vector instead of load DAG vector.
+They're almost same in **“for loop”** with LowerFormalArguments(), except LowerCall() creates "store DAG vector" instead of "load DAG vector".
 After the **“for loop”**, it create **“ld $t9, %call16(_Z5sum_iiiiiii)($gp)”** and jalr $t9 for calling subroutine (the $6 is $t9) in PIC mode.